 National League for Nursing Commission for Nursing Education Accreditation (CNEA)

-If you decide that a DNP degree is right for you, be sure to choose an accredited nursing program.
+If you decide that this degree is right for you, be sure to choose an accredited online DNP program.

-A DNP can prepare you for a variety of career paths, from clinical practice and teaching to health care leadership.
+You can prepare for a variety of career paths when you earn your Doctor of Nursing Practice online, from clinical practice and teaching to health care leadership.
 Typical roles for DNP graduates include:

 Advanced practice registered nurse (APRN)